 Undergraduate students who have withdrawn, failed or who have been administratively withdrawn from all of their classes for two semesters in a row will be placed on probation.
-The student will remain on probation until he/she completes at least 3 credits with a semester GPA above 1.0.
+The student will remain on probation until the student completes at least 3 credits with a semester GPA above 1.0.
 A third semester of withdrawals, failures and/or administrative withdrawals will result in dismissal from the College.

 Grade point averages are calculated at the end of each semester based on all grades and credits earned, including those transferred in.
 A student who is placed on academic probation may not take more than six (6) credits of course work for the semester (six credits during a 15-week semester or three credits during each 8- or 5-week term).